rohitTo95/Spring-An-AI-Powerd-Song-Recommendation-ChatBot/README.md

     You can now use voice commands to interact with Spring.

+    To play songs on YouTube say: play Song Name

-    And to go back to cahtbot mode, say: /spring assistant mode.
+    And to go back to cahtbot mode, say: spring chatbot mode.

 Enjoy Chatting with Spring! 🌼